 10. Heidelberg Castle

-The Heidelberg Castle is mostly a ruin located in the town of Heidelberg in the southwest of Germany.
+Heidelberg Castle is mostly a ruin located in the town of Heidelberg in the southwest of Germany, just north of the Black Forest.
 It was only partially rebuilt following its demolition in the 17th and 18th centuries.

 The construction of the original structure on the location started before 1214 and ended up becoming the most important Renaissance structure north of the Alps.
 It was destroyed by lightning bolts multiple times, including the final one in 1764.